hyperledger-archives/sawtooth-core/docs/source/architecture/journal.rst

 Journal
 *******

-The `journal` is the group of validator components that work together to handle batches and proposed blocks.
+The `journal` is the group of validator subcomponents that work together to handle batches and proposed blocks.
 These components are responsible for completing published blocks, publishing batches into blocks to extend the chain, and validating proposed blocks to determine if they should be considered for the new